Ryan Garko: San Francisco Giants

 On July 27, 2009, Garko was traded to the San Francisco Giants for left-handed pitcher Scott Barnes.
 He hit a game-winning double on August 18, against the Cincinnati Reds in the top of the tenth inning.
 He was acquired to be a full-time first baseman; however, during his tenure in San Francisco, he was third on the depth chart (behind Pablo Sandoval and Travis Ishikawa) after he got off to a sluggish start.
-With the Giants, Garko batted .235 with 3 doubles, a triple, 2 home runs and 12 RBIs and 9 walks in 40 games.
-Combined with his time in the Indians and Giants organization, Garko batted .268 with 13 doubles, 13 home runs and 51 RBIs in 118 games.
+With the Giants, Garko batted .235 with three doubles, a triple, two home runs and 12 RBI and nine walks in 40 games.
+Combined with his time in the Indians and Giants organization, Garko batted .268 with 13 doubles, 13 home runs and 51 RBI in 118 games.
 On December 12, 2009, Garko was non-tendered by the Giants, making him a free agent.

 Seattle Mariners

 Garko signed a one-year, $550,000 contract with the Seattle Mariners on February 1, 2010.
 Garko said that the reason he was signed by Seattle was because he has success against left-handed pitching.
 He added about signing with the Mariners:

-However, in the spring, Garko batted only .220 with a home run and four RBIs.
+However, Garko batted only .220 with a home run and 4 RBI in 15 spring training games.
 On March 30, he was placed on waivers by the Mariners to make room for Mike Sweeney of the 25-man roster.
 Geoff Baker, reporter for The Seattle Times, stated that the reason for Garko being placed on waivers was because of Sweeney's clubhouse presence and the fact that the Mariners had stated that, due to his defensive abilities, Casey Kotchman, whom Garko was expected to split playing time with, was going to play the majority of the games at first base leaving the back-up designated hitter spot for Garko.
 The final decision, Baker stated, was that the Mariners had their organization full with back-up first basemen and designated hitters like Sweeney and Tommy Everidge.